Sethjsa/old-sethjsa.github.io/index.md

 - I am a hiker.
   - Recent trips include: The Tour du Mont Blanc; The GR20 in Corsica.
   - Future trips include: The Arctic Circle Trail.
+- I take photos on film (see profile picture).

 * * *